Fly Fishing Iceland

 Battle Hill Lodge

 From Battle Hill Lodge, you'll fly fish three rivers—the Vatnamot, the Fossalar, and the Geirlandsa River.
-All three rivers are a tributaries of the mighty Skafta.
-Diverse fishing for sea-run browns weighing over 20 pounds.
-For decades these rivers have been in the hands of local fishing clubs and entirely closed for others to fish.
-With the new lease between our Orvis-Endorsed outfitter and the landowners, this has finally changed.
+All three rivers are tributaries of the mighty Skafta.
+There's diverse fishing for sea-run browns weighing over 20 pounds.
+For decades these rivers have been managed by local fishing clubs and entirely closed to other anglers.
+However, this has finally changed with the new lease between our Orvis-Endorsed outfitter and the landowners.
 The best sea-run brown fisheries are now open to international anglers in an unbelievable landscape.

 The Battle Hill Fishery

 Vatnamot means junction in Icelandic.
 Vatnamot is where the Fossalar, Geirlandsa, and Horgsa rivers meet the mighty Skafta.
-Each year catch rates average 1,500 sea trout, one of the highest catch rates of sea-run browns anywhere in the world.
+Each year, catch rates average 1,500 sea trout, which is one of the highest catch rates of sea-run browns anywhere in the world.

 Fishing Facts: